zwizwa/uc_tools/doc/seq_lua.md

 lists.

-The next section will illustrate how this representation can be used to compose signal processors that can then be compiled back to `(s,i)->(s,o)` update form to be implemented in a low level language like C.
+The next section will illustrate how this representation can be used to compose signal processors that can then be compiled back to one large `(s,i)->(s,o)` update form to be implemented in a low level language like C or Verilog.